Winning Powerball ticket for massive $759M jackpot sold in Massachuset | Tulsa's 24-Hour News, Weather and Traffic

 UPDATE: If you live in Massachusetts, check your Powerball numbers: You could be $759 million richer.

-According to the Powerball website, one ticket sold in Massachusetts mached all six numbers in Wednesday’s drawing for the second-largest Jackpot in Powerball history.
+According to the Powerball website, one ticket sold in Massachusetts matched all six numbers in Wednesday’s drawing for the second-largest Jackpot in Powerball history.

 The winning numbers were 6, 7, 16, 23 and 26, and the Powerball number was 4.